-B. SCHOLARSHIP PROGRAM
+B.SCHOLARSHIP PROGRAM

-Believing that education brings about change in the community, CARD Bank, together with the members of CARD MRI, offers educational assistance and scholarship through the CARD Scholarship Program (CSP), under the Resource Mobilization Unit (RMU) of CARD MRI.
-Launched in the year 2000, the program has been actively

-This was launched in 2000 and CSP has been actively and successfully providing a platform for qualified students to have well-deserved opportunities for education.
+Believing that education brings about change in the community, CARD Bank, together with the members of CARD MRI, offers educational assistance and scholarship through the CARD Scholarship Program (CSP) of CARD MRI.
+Launched in the year 2000, the program has been actively and successfully providing a platform for qualified students to have well deserved opportunities for education.